alexanderwende/component/README.md

 # custom-element
-A custom-element implementation using lit-html.
+A fast and lightweight Web Component implementation using lit-html.

 ## Why?
-* Browsers are capable, no need for large abstractions
+* Most modern browsers (looking at you, Edge) support the APIs required for Web Components and heavy frameworks are no longer needed to build reusable Web Components.
+Support for Edge can be polyfilled, check out https://github.com/webcomponents/webcomponentsjs.
-* Web Components are a standard, can be used in any framework or without
+* Web Components are a standard and will work with any framework or just on their own.
-* API's are somewhat low-level, CustomElement reduces boilerplate, implements best practices
+* Web Component API's are somewhat low-level; custom-element reduces boilerplate, implements best practices and provides access to declarative templates using lit-html.
+* custom-element is influenced by [LitElement](https://lit-element.polymer-project.org/), but makes a few different decissions to reduce the cost of instantiation and improve ergonomics.

-* Use with injector and module for framework-like experience
+[//]: # (Use with injector and module for framework-like experience)

 ## Features
 * Performant and lightweight
-* Customizable
+* Customizable (opt out of shadowDOM if you need to, customize property reflection, ...)
-* Property decorator, automated reflection of attributes, semi-automated property change events
+* Property decorator: Automated reflection of attributes, semi-automated property change events
-* Listener decorator, automated binding and unbinding of listeners, configurable listener targets
+* Listener decorator: Automated binding and unbinding of listeners, configurable listener targets (bind to window or document events)
-* Lifecycle hooks
+* Lifecycle hooks (via callbacks and CustomEvents)
 * Full inheritance support for properties, listeners and attributes
 * Powerful template system (lit-html) with html and svg support
-* Written in TypeScript, Generics for property declarations
+* Written in TypeScript: Fully typed with Generics for property declarations

-## Guide
+## Quickstart

-### Introduction
-* Installation
-* Creating a CustomElement
-* Using a CustomElement
-  * In Typescipt projects
-  * In an HTML page

-### CustomElement
-* Overview
-* customElement decorator
-* CustomElement declaration

-### Templates
-* Defining a template
-* lit-html documentation link

-### Attributes and Properties
-* Overview
-* Property decorator
-* Property declaration
-* Property reflectors, notifiers and change detectors
-* Attribute converters

-### Events
-* Overview
-* Listener decorator
-* Listener declaration
-* Property change events
-* The watch method
-* Lifecycle events

-### Lifecycle
+### Installation

-* CustomElement lifecycle explained
-* Lifecycle callbacks
-* Lifecycle events
+## Documentation
+The documentation is currently work in progress.
+However, the source code is fully documented and has examples where applicable.